Nondiscrimination by the Numbers: Polling Data & Statistics

 Strong Majorities of Americans Reject Discrimination

-Polling shows Americans also overwhelmingly reject efforts to blatantly discriminate against gay and transgender people in employment, housing, and public accommodations.
+Polling shows Americans also overwhelmingly reject efforts to blatantly discriminate against LGBTQ people in employment, housing, and public accommodations.

 - According to an April Reuters/Ipsos poll, 54 percent said it was wrong for businesses to deny services to gay and transgender people.